The-LUISS-Boyz/SpotyQL/readme.md

 ## Final Remarks

 "This project has been a challenge, but it gave us some great lessons.
-Even though the result is pretty good, I have personally learned to 'not overstep'.
+I have personally learned to 'not overstep'.
 Taking on the project was a big assignment; adding a frontend, configuration and other sugar features has complicated things way more than expected."

 (Nicola Leone Ciardi)